 /ip dns static set address=$myipaddr name=router numbers=[find name="router"]

-/tool e-mail send to="email@example.com" subject="Your_Dynamic_IP_Adress $myintnm - current IP
+/tool e-mail send to="email@example.com" subject="Router $myintnm - current IP

 You can test this config by clicking Run Script.
 If you receive an email from your router, the config is working fine.

-Create a scheduler to run script everyday at 20:00.
+How to create a scheduler to run script everyday at 20 : 00:

 Click System then click Scheduler.